klatexformula/klfengine/README.rst

 Quick how to
 ------------

-- get all dependency headers and install them to a custom location:
+- Get all dependency headers, install them to a custom location, and install `klfengine` there, too:

   .. code-block:: bash